 Then the 8-quart came out.
 I knew I wanted to get another Instant Pot, but I hemmed and hawed for months because the 6-quart was working pretty well for me.

 My thought process was: Should I get another of the same size so they match?
 Should I even get another one?
 Should I get a bigger one?
 (And they don't match?
 Matching is kind of important to me — perhaps too important sometimes!)

 Anyway, finally, I decided I would get the 8-quart as my second Instant Pot.
 I don't regret it in the least!
 I'm so happy to have the larger one!
 In spite of them not matching. 😉

-If I knew then what I know now, and I were purchasing my first Instant Pot all over again, I would actually choose the 8-quart because the extra room makes a significant difference in batch sizes for batch cooking or large family cooking.
+If I knew then what I know now, and I was purchasing my first Instant Pot all over again, I would actually choose the 8-quart because the extra room makes a significant difference in batch sizes for batch cooking or large family cooking.
 And even with normal size meals, there's not much extra room in it.
-Which means, it's not too big.
+Which means it's not too big.

 Bottom Line — My Picks, My Opinion